 - Built to achieve precision and razor sharp edge for dull blades in no time.

 - The 8000 gritstone is designed to provide dull blades with a mirror polish.

 - If you’re looking to fix chipped edges, I suggest the whetstone kit with a 400/1000 grit.

 - If you’re looking for an oiled whetstone, this one may not work for you.
 However, soaking whetstones in water rather than oil is much better.

 Designed with top-grade corundum for durability and resilience, this premium whetstone kit has a show-stopping grit of 400 and 1000 to fix chipped edges and repair blades that have lost their angle while chopping or slicing.
-This whetstone set makes the perfect gift, thanks to its brilliant packaging, lifetime warranty, and money-back guarantee.
+This whetstone set makes the perfect gift, thanks to its brilliant packaging, limited lifetime warranty, and 70 days money-back guarantee.
 Still, need some convincing?

 - Made with Acacia wood for sturdiness.

 - Easy maintenance for those who work sharp knives on a daily basis.